 We believe strongly in the importance of collaboration and working together with other agencies to make the system of support for young people more effective and joined up.

-In particular, we have a couple of collaborations with Avon & Wiltshire Mental Health Partnership NHS Trust (our local NHS provider of children’s and adult mental health services) worth shouting about.
+In particular, we have a couple of ongoing collaborations with Avon & Wiltshire Mental Health Partnership NHS Trust (our local NHS provider of children’s and adult mental health services).

-Unfortunately, you can’t access these services via this website or one of our Hubs, but both work across the NHS and into OTR to connect young people to the right support, projects, resources and community based support.
+Unfortunately, you can’t access these services via this website or one of our Hubs, but we work across the NHS to connect young people to the right support, projects, resources and community-based support.